 About This Course

-Learning skills: Use R as a programming environment.
+Learning Skills: - Develop self-sufficiency and confidence in using R as a programming environment.

 Objectives

-1. Use the R software environment for basic statistical analyses;
+1. Use the R software environment for basic statistical analysis.

 Hours Topics